Meet The Team

 Isabel has worked and volunteered across many systems and organizations, including the school system.
 Isabel retired from Mt.
 Diablo Unified School District in 2021 after nineteen years of service.
 For twelve years as a Child Welfare and Attendance Liaison, she became intimately aware and involved with families’ personal challenges to succeed within the school system.
 Isabel, through her passion “to serve” and from her own immigrant experience, saw the pattern of immigrant families struggling to connect across school sites, particularly for Spanish-speaking.
 She created opportunities for parent involvement, increased knowledge of school protocols, and empowerment.

 As a community liaison for the Mt.
 Diablo School District, she had opportunities to learn and experience the school system across various school sites.
 From a District level, she had the capacity and resources to collaborate across Mt.
 Diablo’s large school district and was able to amplify her role by connecting families with the services they needed.
 She has always continued to develop ways to bridge the gaps to meet the needs of individuals and immigrant families.
-It is with this commitment and heart that led her to create a non-profit named GANAS Community Organization to keep serving her beloved immigrant community and other disadvantage communities.
+It is with this commitment and heart that led her to create a non-profit named GANAS Community Organization to keep serving her beloved immigrant community and other disadvantaged communities.

 _edited.jpg)